CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 ### Example 2

 The scanned code includes the 3202 prefix, which is not natively supported in CompuTec WMS.
-We want this data to be recognized as a quantity, with the last two digits representing the decimal places.
+We want this data to be treated as a quantity, with the last two digits representing the decimal places.

     1. Create a decoder.
     2. Create the following variables (check the USE GS1 Decoder option)